FREE Library · Sight Reading

 Read silently first

 Before playing a single note, scan the line.
-Identify the key signature, time signature, the highest and lowest notes, and any rhythms that look unusual.
-Most sight-reading mistakes happen because the eye missed something the brain could’ve caught in 10 seconds.
+Identify the key signature, time signature, the highest and lowest notes, and any unusual rhythms.

 02